Magnetism in Gemstones

 1.11ct., Diamagnetic, SI < 0

 Blue Spinel gems manufactured by the slower and more costly flux-grown method have a vivid blue color due to high cobalt content.
-They are generally small in size, faceted from small synthetic crystals that are shaped like natural octahedral Spinel crystals, as opposed to the large rounded boule shapes of flame-fusion Spinels.
+They are generally small in size, faceted from small synthetic crystals that are shaped like natural octahedral Spinel crystals, as opposed to the large rounded boule shapes of flame fusion Spinels.
 Because the major chemistry is the same as natural Spinel, the refractive index range is also the same.
-While the common flame-fusion synthetic blue Spinels are almost always diamagnetic, flux-grown blue Spinels are weakly magnetic due to their higher cobalt content.
+While the common flame fusion synthetic blue Spinels are almost always diamagnetic, flux-grown blue Spinels are weakly magnetic, most likely due to their higher cobalt content.
 This is the only gem material of any kind that we have found that shows magnetic attraction entirely as a result of cobalt.
 No iron or manganese can be detected.

 Blue flux-grown synthetic Spinel could be mistaken for natural Cobalt Spinel, as both have the same strong blue color, the same refractive index, and both show weak magnetic attraction.
 However a moderate to strong magnetic response in any vivid blue Spinel would indicate iron content and natural origin.
-Fortunately, flux-grown blue Spinels are rarely found as a gemstones because they are time-consuming to produce, costly, and small in size.
-Blue flux-grown Spinels do not fluoresce as brightly under long wave UV light as do dark blue flame-fusion synthetic Spinels, possibly because of concentration quenching produced by a higher concentration of cobalt.
+Fortunately, flux-grown blue Spinels are rarely found as a gemstones because they are time-consuming to produce, costly, and small in size compared to flame fusion Spinel gems.
+Blue flux-grown Spinels do not fluoresce as brightly under long wave UV light as do dark blue flame fusion synthetic Spinels, and we speculate that this is possibly because of concentration quenching produced by a higher concentration of cobalt.

 Flux-grown Synthetic Blue Spinel Crystal